EricJr69/Azure-VM-Prep/README.md

 # Conclusion

-### By creating our VMs and open inbound security rules, we're essentially leaving the front door of our VM wide open.
-This is generally not something you'd do in a real production environment, as it would make your system extremely vulnerable to attacks.
-However, in the context of our honeynet, it's exactly what we want to do!
+### By creating our Virtual Machines (VMs) and opening inbound security rules, we intentionally make our system vulnerable to attacks.
+This is not recommended for production environments, as it poses significant security risks.

+### However, in the context of our honeynet project, this setup serves a specific purpose.
+We're creating a decoy environment that attracts potential attackers by leaving our VM exposed.

-### This allows us to attract potential attackers and observe their actions in a controlled environment.
+### This allows us to monitor and analyze their actions in a controlled environment.